Ian Forbes-Leith: Career

 Following his succession to the family baronetcy, Forbes-Leith was admitted to the Royal Company of Archers and was also appointed Justice of the Peace and Deputy Lieutenant of Aberdeenshire.

 Forbes-Leith served during the Second World War and was mentioned in despatches during his service with the Royal Artillery.
 Also during the war he was created Member of the Order of the British Empire for his services.
 Following the war, Forbes-Leith rose to and retired on the rank of Major.

-Following his retirement from the Army, he was appointed Vice-Lieutenant of Aberdeenshire in 1953, a position which he held until he took over as Lord Lieutenant of Aberdeenshire on 29 January 1959.
+Following his retirement from the Army, he was appointed a Deputy Lieutenant of Aberdeenshire in 1946 and Vice-Lieutenant of Aberdeenshire in 1953, a position which he held until he took over as Lord Lieutenant of Aberdeenshire on 29 January 1959.
 In 1964 he was also appointed Deputy lieutenant of the City of Aberdeen and was awarded an Honorary Doctorate from the University of Aberdeen.
 On St Andrew's Day 1972, Forbes-Leith was appointed a knight of the Order of the Thistle.